Learn more about 4-H Clubs in Oneida County!

 - Small-group learning

-- Caring adult volunteer leaders who are screened, trained and guided by local University of Minnesota staff
+- Caring adult volunteer leaders who are screened, trained and guided by local UW-Extension staff

 - Grounding in research-backed curriculum and best practices for nonformal learning